-Bookings for the next Carers Rights Day 2019 are now live!
+Bookings for the next Carers Rights Day 2019 have now closed.

 If you are caring for someone with a “hidden disability”, such as a learning disability, autism or a mental health condition, you may now be entitled to a Blue Badge.
 A Blue Badge allows you to park in some places other people can’t and sometimes get free or discounted parking.

 If you are a carer living in the greater Fishponds area and want to make a difference to other carers using local facilities, joining Considerate Friends could be for you!

 Sirona Care & Health has recently been awarded the contract to deliver Community Health Services across the Bristol, North Somerset and South Gloucestershire area from April 2020.

 Are you are current or past carer for someone who has received palliative or end of life care?
 If so, Bristol University are inviting members of the public to attend two workshops on the subject, and you will be paid to attend.

 Would you like to draw on your experience as a carer to make positive change?

 Bookings for the next Bristol Carers Open Meeting have now closed.